Fashion & Textile History Gallery

 The designers featured in Black Fashion Designers work in a diverse range of individual styles; they do not all speak in one voice.

-The exhibition draws exclusively from the permanent collection of The Museum at FIT
+The exhibition drew exclusively from the permanent collection of The Museum at FIT

-and is organized according to categories and themes, such as eveningwear, menswear,
+and was organized according to categories and themes, such as eveningwear, menswear,

 street style, experimental fashion, and African influences.